 We don't have to be colonialists anymore, no matter where we came from and when we came.
 I believe just as I as a white Australian longs for a new nation and culture of connection outside of the colonial relationship, so too, do many others - Aboriginal and non Aboriginal.

-To redefine our identity outside of our genocidal culture and history (that we've proclaimed we condemn in others whilst brazenly enacting ourselves for over 200 years), is to finally halt oppression and leave the shame and brutality behind.
+To redefine our identity outside of our genocidal history (that we've proclaimed we condemn in others whilst brazenly enacting ourselves for over 200 years), is to finally halt oppression and leave the shame and brutality behind.
 Every time we celebrate Australia day or any colonial values we continue to become our past again.

 The Aboriginal peoples desire for us to dismantle colonial supremacy is to be respected.

 We must become the people who try harder to give up racism and colonisation with dignity, respect and basic humanity towards the oldest culture on earth and allowing the freedom to love and connect.
 It is the very least they deserve and an act that will be the ultimate overthrow the oppressive values and systems that colonisation thrives on.

 A Treaty represents not just a legal standing but it invites the greater nation (currently through the Crown) to look for values that are meaningful to both cultures.